astrorafael/twisted-mqtt/README.md

 This library builds `MQTTProtocol` objects and is designed to be *used rather than inherited*.

+### Examples ###

+These examples show my library intended usage: managed by a service.
+Your Twisted application should probably be designed as a collection of services and one of these would be an MQTT Service.
+Note that a service is an object implementing the `IService` interface that can be started by `startService()` and stopped by `stopService()`.

+Probably you also want your Service to handle automatic reconnections to the MQTT broker and that's where Twisted's `ClientService` class comes in.
+A ClientService instance detects its transport has been closed and re-opens the connection to the MQTT Broker.

+However, this is not enough for the MQTT protocol since the broker expects a CONNECT packet request shortly after the socket has been opened.
+So, for this reason, we must subclass  `ClientService` to override `startService()`.
+Also we will add some MQTT connection/disconnection code.
+This requires us to obtain somehow the protocol instance built by the factory.

+After a ClientService instance has been created, passing the proper MQTT protocol factory, we simply start the service.
+Inside `startService()` we invoke ClientService's method `whenConnected()` that returns a `Deferred`.
+This `Deferred` - when fired - will invoke a user function with the protocol instance as the parameter.

+Our custom `ClientService` subclass defines a `connectToBroker()` method, receiving the protocol just built.
+At minimun, we will store a reference to this protocol for further reference.
+If we wish to handle automatic reconnections, we must set the MQTT protocol onDisconnection attribute to a callback that will handle what to do in such cases.
+Our service 'onDisconnection()' callback will simple tell us to rebuild a new protocol instance and call `connectToBroker()` again when done.
+In this way, we start the whole MQTT CONNECT thing all over again.

+Finally, our custom `ClientService` example subclass may define a custom retry policy by customizing `backoffPolicy()` default arguments `initialDelay`, `maxDelay` and `factor`.
+See the `twisted.application.internet.backoffPolicy()` API reference for further details.

 ### Publisher Example ###

+A publisher is built by obtaining a factory for the `MQTTFactory.PUBLISHER`  profile.

+Your MQTT Publisher service should configure a couple of things in the `connectToBroker()` method:

+* The MQTT protocol `onDisconnection` attribute storing a callback that will be invoked when a disconnection occurs.
+* The maximun Window Size - that is - how many asynchronous PUBLISH request you will issue in a row to the library, before getting and acknowledge from the Broker (Qos=1 and 2 only)

+This example additionally starts a periodic task to publish sample data.

 ```python
 import sys